< Lessons

 WORK ENVIRONMENT & VIEWING

 19. Realist - aware of limited resources.
 Has only a partial belief in success.
-Realistic in appraisals, detects problems, risks and obstacles and doesn’t beautify things: ”there is no free lunch”.
-The ”glass is half empty” philosophy may also lead to underestimation of odds.
-Best suited to jobs that require awareness of risks and resources cf. rescue and judicature occupations.
+Realistic in appraisals, detects problems, risks and obstacles and doesn't beautify things: "there is no free lunch".
+The "glass is half empty" philosophy may also lead to underestimation of odds.
+Best suited to jobs that require awareness of risks and resources cf. rescue occupations.
 Problem awareness, cost-benefit analysis.

 Close